Skip to main content

 Casimir Pulaski was a Polish nobleman who became a brigadier general in the Continental Army during the American Revolutionary War.
 One of the United States’ first cavalry commanders, Pulaski brought organization and proper training to the Continentals, securing the titles of “The Father of American Cavalry” and “Soldier of Liberty.”
+He died from wounds he recieved in the Siege of Savannah in 1779.

 Pulaski was born in Poland in 1745.
 His father, Jozef Pulaski, was one of the founders of the Confederation of Bar, a Catholic organization dedicated to ridding Poland of an encroaching Russian influence.
 Jozef raised his son as a staunch nationalist and Casimir’s skill with cavalry and command were honed early as he fought against the Russians with his father, establishing a reputation as a defender of liberty.

 Pulaski promptly left for the new United States, hoping to be made an officer.
-Based on Pulaski’s reputation and recommendations Washington wanted Pulaski to take command of the cavalry, but was delayed by Congress’s refusal to grant Pulaski a commission.
+Based on Pulaski’s reputation and recommendations, Washington wanted Pulaski to take command of the cavalry, but was delayed by Congress’s refusal to grant Pulaski a commission.
 Pulaski chose to follow Washington and the Continental Army anyway to seek an opportunity to prove himself.

 That opportunity came at the Battle of Brandywine on September 11, 1777.
 The British caught Washington in a precarious position with a clever flanking maneuver.
-It appeared that the Americans might be routed and Washington captured, but Pulaski--possessing no rank--asked Washington to give him temporary command of some cavalry.
-Washington assented and Pulaski skillfully led a counterattack, helping delay the British enough for the Continental Army to retreat and regroup.
+It appeared that the Americans might be routed and Washington captured, but Pulaski, who possessing no rank, asked Washington to give him temporary command of some cavalry.
+Washington agreed and Pulaski skillfully led a counterattack, helping delay the British enough for the Continental Army to retreat and regroup.
+Shortly after Brandywine, Pulaski’s wishes were granted when he was promoted to brigadier general and given “chief command of the American light dragoons."2 At Valley Forge through the winter of 1777 and into 1778, he was ordered by Washington to train the cavalry.3 Pulaski was a talented general and more than able to effectively train horseman, but struggled with his first American command once he left Valley Forge.
+He relied on translators due to his inability to speak English and dealt with conflicting views regarding the cavalry’s importance in the military.
+Shortly afterwards, he resigned his post and returned to Valley Forge to assist with training.

-Pulaski’s last engagement was during the Second Battle of Savannah on October 9, 1779.
+Pulaski’s last engagement was during the Second Battle of Savannah on October 9, 1779, as the British sieged the city.
 Notified of the American plans by an informant, the British were prepared for the attack.
 As the tide quickly turned against the Americans, Pulaski led an assault against the British position hoping to drive a wedge between the British troops to regain the advantage.
-He was wounded during the attack and, though his troops secured his body during the retreat, he died some days later.
-The exact location, date, and time of his death remain unclear.
+He was wounded during the attack and, though his troops secured his body during the retreat, he died some days later from his injuries.

-Charleston held a public funeral in honor of Pulaski’s achievements and Savannah has since built a monument for him.
-October 11--one of the possible days of his death--has been designated General Pulaski Memorial Day in the United States.
+October 11, one of the possible days of his death, has been designated General Pulaski Memorial Day in the United States.
 Pulaski is widely recognized for bringing order to American cavalry, using modern training methods, and establishing the necessity of an independent cavalry, which remained essential to the U.S. Army well into the twentieth century.

 Notes: